2nd Generation Wood Heat Controller

 The house is very tight; timber frame construction with stressed skin wall and roof panels, so depressurization is a problem.
 An insulated flexible 4” duct runs from the stove to an inlet on the north side of the house with a large bore screen to keep out critters.
 Outside air is ducted to a grill on the wall above the stove bringing fresh air into the basement.
 At the stove grill I added a normal sized screen to prevent small insects from entering the basement.

-I used a pair of back-to-back 4” to 6” adapters to mount a 6” AC 230 CFM duct boost fan near the stove grill.
-A front panel toggle switch controls an SSR to select whether fan runs continuously or only when stove is in operation.
+I used a pair of back-to-back 4” to 6” adapters to mount a 6” AC Tjernlund EF-6 180 CFM duct boost fan near the stove grill.
+A front panel toggle switch selects whether fan runs continuously or only when stove is in operation.

 In the event of power failure heat from the stove propagates throughout the building passively.
 However using fans reduces temperature stratification increasing comfort throughout the house.
 A pair of small savaged computer fans directly above the stove blow air into the living room and a larger fan located in a second floor closet blows air back to the basement.

 The controller uses Dallas (Maxim) 1-wire digital sensors allowing software to control fans.
 A sensor located at the controller’s front panel monitors temperature near the stove and a second one at the upstairs fan reports 2nd floor temperature.
-Fans are AC powered controlled by a solid state relay (SSR).
+Fans are AC powered controlled by a SSR (solid state relay).
 A tri color LED indicates air temperature: blue cold (fans off) green OK (fans on) red too hot – audible alarm sounds.

+During the winter the wood stove supplies most of our domestic hot water.
 The stove reduces electricity needed to make hot water by preheating water in a 30 gallon insulated storage tank.
 Extracting heat from the wood stove is passive using a thermosiphon heat exchanger.
-I’ve documented the entire solar wood water heating system here.
+I’ve documented our entire solar and wood water heating system here.

 I wanted to display preheat tank temperate but the PLC does not have provisions to drive a display.
 I added a standalone temperature display that uses its own temperature sensor.
 The readout is configured to display in Fahrenheit.